 Colorado Access has extensive experience in developing and supporting a provider network dedicated to servicing members of Health First Colorado (Colorado's Medicaid program).
-The substantial provider networks COA established during its tenure as a Regional Care Collaborative Organization (RCCO) and Behavioral Health Organization (BHO) were the initial foundation for the Region 3 provider networks.
+The vigorous provider networks we established during our tenure as a Regional Care Collaborative Organization (RCCO) and Behavioral Health Organization (BHO) are the foundation of our RAE network.
+Though slightly different in how they transitioned, our initial focus for RAE network development has centered on effectively forwarding our previous providers into our current network-and maintaining sufficient support for providers during the transition.

-Primary Care Medical Provider Network (PCMP Network)
+Primary Care Medical Provider Network (PCMP)